-But once on the horse’s back, Richard Jones stepped away and slapped that mustang hard on the butt.
+But once on the horse’s back, Richard Jones stepped back and slapped that mustang hard on the butt.

 The crack of the slap could be heard across the chicken pen, had anyone been there to hear it.

 And off we shot, the horse and I, up the alley and left on 14th Street, the gravel road parallel to my lawn.